Big Bang

 In 1931 Lemaître went further and suggested that the evident expansion in forward time required that the universe contracted backwards in time, and would continue to do so until it could contract no further, bringing all the mass of the universe into a single point, a "primeval atom", at a point in time before which time and space did not exist.
 As such, at this point, the fabric of time and space had not yet come into existence.
 This perhaps echoed previous speculations about the cosmic egg origin of the universe.

-cosmic distance ladder, using the 100-inch (2,500 mm) Hooker telescope at Mount Wilson Observatory.
+Starting in 1924, Hubble painstakingly developed a series of distance indicators, the forerunner of the cosmic distance ladder, using the 100-inch (2,500 mm) Hooker telescope at Mount Wilson Observatory.
 This allowed him to estimate distances to galaxies whose redshifts had already been measured, mostly by Slipher.
 In 1929, Hubble discovered a correlation between distance and recession velocity—now known as Hubble's law.
 Lemaître had already shown that this was expected, given the Cosmological Principle.

 During the 1930s other ideas were proposed as non-standard cosmologies to explain Hubble's observations, including the Milne model, the oscillatory universe (originally suggested by Friedmann, but advocated by Einstein and Richard Tolman)[10] and Fritz Zwicky's tired light hypothesis.

-World War II, two distinct possibilities emerged.
+After World War II, two distinct possibilities emerged.
 One was Fred Hoyle's steady state model, whereby new matter would be created as the universe seemed to expand.
 In this model, the universe is roughly the same at any point in time.
 The other was Lemaître's Big Bang theory, advocated and developed by George Gamow, who introduced big bang nucleosynthesis and whose associates, Ralph Alpher and Robert Herman, predicted the cosmic microwave background radiation.
 Ironically, it was Hoyle who coined the phrase that came to be applied to Lemaître's theory, referring to it derisively as "this big bang idea" during a BBC Radio broadcast in March 1949.
 For a while, support was split between these two theories.
 Eventually, the observational evidence, most notably from radio source counts, began to favor the latter.
 The discovery and confirmation of the cosmic microwave background radiation in 1964 secured the Big Bang as the best theory of the origin and evolution of the cosmos.
 Much of the current work in cosmology includes understanding how galaxies form in the context of the Big Bang, understanding the physics of the universe at earlier and earlier times, and reconciling observations with the basic theory.

 Huge strides in Big Bang cosmology have been made since the late 1990s as a result of major advances in telescope technology as well as the analysis of copious data from satellites such as COBE, the Hubble Space Telescope and WMAP.
 Cosmologists now have fairly precise measurement of many of the parameters of the Big Bang model, and have made the unexpected discovery that the expansion of the universe appears to be accelerating.